plgd-dev/doc/content/en/device-provisioning-service/attestation-mechanisms.md

 authentication fails because the DPS can't attempt authentication assuming the validity of the `Intermediate CA #2`.

+{{% note %}}
-> If the device authenticates using the manufacturer certificate chain containing certificates up to `Intermediate CA #2`, or the certificate chain configured on the enrollment group would contain certificates up to `Intermediate CA #2`, the authentication would be successful.
+If the device authenticates using the manufacturer certificate chain containing certificates up to `Intermediate CA #2`, or the certificate chain configured on the enrollment group would contain certificates up to `Intermediate CA #2`, the authentication would be successful.
+{{% /note %}}

 ### Enrollment group prioritization